uwx-node-modules/fsxt/README.md

     net use z: "\\vmware-host\Shared Folders"

-I can then navigate to my `fs-extra` directory and run the tests.
+I can then navigate to my `fsxt` directory and run the tests.

 Naming
 ------